bombasticSlacks/Aspirant/Game/Armour-Traits.md

 #### Ornate
 Material: Any
 Your armour includes ornate details such as elaborate patterns, intricate engravings, or precise coloration that makes it impressive to behold.
-You add +1 to [Converse](Converse) skill tests when more than half of your armour pieces have the Ornate Trait.
+You add +1 to [Connection](Communication#Connection) skill tests when more than half of your armour pieces have the Ornate Trait.

 #### Padded
 Material: Textile